 The tutors behind Varsity Tutors are not just here to teach – they’re sharing their college experiences as well.
-Ivorie graduated from Baylor University in 2013 with a Bachelor’s degree in Psychology.
-She is a Philadelphia tutor specializing in Algebra, ISEE prep, Grammar & Mechanics, and more.
-See what she had to say about her alma mater: VT: Describe the campus setting and transportation options.
+Sherri received her bachelor’s degree in psychology from Alfred University and her master’s degree in special education at Simmons College.
+She is currently a tutor in Atlanta specializing in first grade reading, phonics, special education, and several other subjects.
+See what she had to say about her experience at Alfred University: Describe the campus setting and transportation options.
 Sherri: Alfred University in Alfred, New York, was a small liberal arts college that shared the same town as Alfred Stat ...
-Read More About What is it Like to Attend Baylor University?
+Read More About What is it Like to Attend Alfred University?

 For the majority of students, MCAT prep requires hundreds of hours of dedicated review.
 Often, this study occurs over several months.
 In addition to lengthy review sessions and practice tests, studying material in short snippets throughout the day can help pre-medical students fortify conceptual understanding and memorize key facts.
 Thus, incorporating MCAT prep into your daily routine can be a valuable strategy.
 Below are four ways to incorporate MCAT prep into your daily routine.
 Create a set of high-yield MCAT flashcards and review them every night Though the MCAT is largely rooted in understanding fundamental principles and problem-solvi ...
 Read More About 4 Ways to Incorporate MCAT Prep into your Daily Routine